panoply/mithril-pnpm/readme.md

 # @mpnpm

 An example monorepo strap.
 The project can be used as a starting point for pnpm projects.
 Provides a series of packages that are consumed by various modules across the workspace.
-It includes a couple of packages that be used in a bundle and/or build processes.
+It includes a couple of packages that can be used in a bundle and/or build processes.

 It is rather opinionated and the approaches employed are mostly geared towards mithril users.